Entertaining 1856 1¢ Magenta history illuminates famous ‘Stamp World’ personalities

 When I was a youngster in the mid-1970s, I was fascinated with superlatives, and the Guinness Book of World Records was my bible.

-Tucked somewhere among my well-worn copy was the record for the world’s most valuable stamp.
+Tucked somewhere among the pages of my well-worn copy was the record for the world’s most valuable stamp.

 A somewhat grainy black-and-white picture showed an odd-looking, eight-sided stamp from an exotic sounding country: British Guiana.